digital-asset/daml-finance/docs/source/tutorials/getting-started/transfer.rst

 * Factories are used to create the respective contracts without having to depend on implementation packages
 * Transfers change ownership of a holding

-sOwnership transfers typically happen within a larger financial transaction.
+Ownership transfers typically happen within a larger financial transaction.
 The next tutorial will show you how to create such a transaction and how to settle it atomically.